radiegtya/meteoris2/README.md

 **C0. mugen -- the Meteoris generator**

 NOTE: This documentation added by ssteinerX.
-The really cool thing that Meteoris does wasn't mentioned in the original documentation.
+The really cool thing that Meteoris does wasn't mentioned in the original README.md file though it is shown in the [video](https://www.youtube.com/watch?v=erZvEQkr8kw).

 Now, for what Meteoris does that's cool...